Type C4 ship

-The Type C4-class ship were the largest cargo ships built by the United States Maritime Commission (MARCOM) during World War II.
+The Type C4 ships were the largest cargo ships built by the United States Maritime Commission (MARCOM) during World War II.
 The design was originally developed for the American-Hawaiian Steamship Company in 1941, but in late 1941 the plans were taken over by the MARCOM.

-Eighty-one ships were built as cargo or troopships in four shipyards: Kaiser Richmond, California (35 ships), Kaiser Vancouver, Washington (20 ships), Sun Shipbuilding and Drydock in Chester, Pennsylvania (20 ships) and Bethlehem Steel Sparrows Point, Maryland (6 ships).
+Eighty-one ships were built as cargo or troopships in four shipyards: Kaiser Richmond, California (35 ships); Kaiser Vancouver, Washington (20 ships); Sun Shipbuilding and Drydock in Chester, Pennsylvania (20 ships); and Bethlehem Steel Sparrows Point, Maryland (6 ships).
 All ships were capable of 17 kn, driven by a single screw steam turbine generating 9,900 shp.
 Many were completed for the War Shipping Administration.